mlisook/plastic-map-info/README.md

 ```
 The [Demo Page](https://mlisook.github.io/plastic-map-info) includes examples of each of these styling options.

-## Install in Your Project

-Install with bower:

-`bower install --save plastic-map-info`

 ## Issues and Contributions

 Please file issues on the github page.
+I make every effort to respond to issues within 24 hours.

 Contributions via pull request are certainly welcome and appreciated.

+## License
+MIT